 The best time to go mountain biking in Fruita is spring and fall.
-I like to aim for mid-March to the end of May when the trails are dry packed and the temperatures are still tolerable.
-Fruita is the true desert, so it’s not unusual to reach triple digits in the summer.
+I like to aim for mid-March to the end of May when the trails are dry and the temperatures are still tolerable.
+Bear in mind that Fruita is the true desert, so it’s not unusual to reach triple digits in the summer.
 Temperatures drop around mid-September and stay warm through mid-November.
-The shoulder season is the perfect time to experience this unexpected section of Colorado.
-The fall is also harvest season, if you want to make a stop at local wineries on your off days.
-Festivals are becoming more commonplace and live music is held most weekends.

-Where to stay, grab gear and eat in Fruita, Colorado
+Where to stay, find gear and grab a bite in Fruita, Colorado

 Ready to head out with and explore the mountain bike trails of Fruita and Grand Junction, Colorado?
 Let a guide show you around this incredible area on a half-day or full-day guided mountain bike tour.